 We manage a variety of small and large projects in the conduct of our business.
 Project delays may delay expected revenues from operations.
 Significant project cost over-runs could make a project uneconomic.
 Additionally, there is a risk that our future projects may have delays, interruption of operations or increased costs.
-Our ability to execute projects, and the performance of such projects, depends upon numerous factors beyond our control, including:
+Our ability to execute projects, and the performance of such projects, is subject to numerous risks beyond our control, including:

-- an inability to obtain adequate financing, or financing on terms satisfactory to us; - shortages of, or delays in, obtaining qualified labour, equipment, materials or services; - changes in the scope of the project or increases in the amount or cost of materials or labour;

-- contractor or operator errors in design or construction and non-performance by, or financial failure of, thirdparty contractors; - breakdown or failure of equipment or processes including facility performance falling below expected levels of output or efficiency; - reservoir performance; - unforeseen site surface or subsurface conditions; - the availability of, and the ability to acquire, water supplies needed for drilling, or our ability to dispose of water used or removed from strata at reasonable costs and within applicable environmental regulations; - disruption in the supply of energy; - the availability of processing, transportation and storage capacity; - the effects of inclement weather; - unexpected cost increases; - accidental events; - delays in obtaining required regulatory approvals; - currency fluctuations; - regulatory changes; and - the regulation of the oil and natural gas industry by various levels of government and agencies.
+- an inability to obtain adequate financing, or financing on terms satisfactory to us; - shortages of, or delays in, obtaining qualified labour, equipment, materials or services; - changes in the scope of the project or increases in the amount or cost of materials or labour; - contractor or operator errors in design or construction and non-performance by, or financial failure of, thirdparty contractors; - breakdown or failure of equipment or processes including facility performance falling below expected levels of output or efficiency; - reservoir performance; - unforeseen site surface or subsurface conditions; - the availability of, and the ability to acquire, water supplies needed for drilling, or our ability to dispose of water used or removed from strata at reasonable costs and within applicable environmental regulations; - disruption in the supply of energy; - the availability of processing, transportation and storage capacity; - the effects of inclement weather; - unexpected cost increases; - accidental events; - delays in obtaining required regulatory approvals; - currency fluctuations; - regulatory changes; - environmental and Indigenous activism or land claims that potentially result in delays or cancellations of projects; - political uncertainty; and - the regulation of the oil and natural gas industry by various levels of government and agencies.